sigmdel/lazmqttc/README.md

 ## 5. Broker Definitions

+MQTT broker definitions can be retrieved, saved, edited or created by clicking on the **` Edit `** button at the top of the main program window.
+Editing the current MQTT definition is the only whay to add, remove or change the list of subscribed topics.

+In Linux, broker definition files are saved in the `~/.config/sigmdel/lazmqttc` where `~` is the user home directory.
+So fully expanded the directory is
+<pre>  /home/&lt;<i>user</i>&gt;/.config/sigmdel/lazmqttc</pre>

+In Windows 10, the files are saved in the local `AppData` folder :
+<pre>  C:\Users\&lt;<i>user</i>&gt;\AppData\Local\sigmdel\lazmqttc</pre>

 MQTT broker definitions are JSON formatted text files.
 As an example, here is a definition used with an MQTT broker running on a Raspberry Pi also hosting a [Domoticz](https://domoticz.com/) home automation server.
-By default, the client will subscribe to the `stat\#` topic only when it connects with the broker.
-When the default the publish message is sent to the broker, all subscribed [Tasmota](https://github.com/tasmota) devices respond by sending a "status 5" message.
+By default, the client will subscribe to the `stat/+/STATUS5` topic only when it connects with the broker.
+When the default publish message is sent to the broker, all subscribed [Tasmota](https://github.com/tasmota) devices respond by sending a "status 5" message.
 This can be useful because that will display the IP address of each device.

 <pre>
 {